Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Sultana-Dyer black hole

 It implies curvature singularities occur at $\eta = 0$ and $r = 0$.
-The singularity at $\eta = 0$ is spacelike for $r > \rH$, timelike for $r < \rH$ and null for $r = \rH$~\cite{2009-Faraoni-PRD}.
+The singularity at $\eta = 0$ is spacelike for $r > 2\, GM \equiv \rH$, timelike for $r < \rH$ and null for $r = \rH$~\cite{2009-Faraoni-PRD}.
 The singularity at $r = 0$ is spacelike and surrounded by the event horizon. \item The energy density of the dust is positive only in the region

-At the event-horizon $r= \rH$, the energy conditions are satisfied everywhere for $\eta < 2 \rH$.
+At $r= \rH$, the energy conditions for $\eta < 2 \rH$ are satisfied everywhere.
 In other words, after this time $\eta$, those particles closest to the event horizon become superluminal~\cite{Sultana:2005tp}.
-As we will see, this condition translates to a constraint on $\lambda$. \item Writing the line element \eqref{eq:metric_SDyer_non-diagonal1} in non-geometrized unit leads to:
+As we will see, this condition translates to a constraint on $\lambda$.